BoxOfDevs/Functions/README.md

 - {args[3]} : Will be replaced with the fourth argument of the command

 You can also enter:
-- {op} to set the user OP just for the command then unop him if (he wasn't OP).
+- {op} to set the user OP just for the command then unop him if (he wasn't OP).TtTT
 - {console} to execute the command as the console

 Here comes the complex part: the if statements.